Representative-Office-Thailand

 Why is it necessary to set up a representative office ?

-First and foremost, the representative office’s powers are limited.
+First and foremost, Thai law limits the powers of a representative office.
 It can only perform the following transactions:

 • Purchase products and other services for the head office in the Thai market.